Nik211885/do-an-tot-nghiep/src/Application/README.md

 I want to make don't have dependency redundant in between layer like in domain and application I don't expose queryable it dependency to linq and ef I know you convert expression to sql and still query in database but in my case I don't like make this

+## Concept about module

+It encapsulation to folder it makes to easy fun file release make edit